 Our annual reports share how we change lives by feeding communities, reducing reoffending and tackling homelessness.

-This year our Impact Report tells how we survived and thrived throughout the challenges created by the pandemic and lockdowns.
+Our 2020/21 Impact Report tells how we survived and thrived throughout the challenges created by the pandemic and lockdowns.
 It shares the inspirational stories of men and women rebuilding their lives and the communities helping people through the most turbulent of times.